pydanny/pydanny-event-notes/DjangoConEurope2013/index.rst

 --------------------

 * Kuba thanked the sponsors and community
-* Russell gave a wonderful eulogy of Malcolm Tredinnick, who passed away on March 17th, 2013.
+* Russell Keith-Magee gave a wonderful eulogy of Malcolm Tredinnick, who passed away on March 17th, 2013.

 Django Circus